macsnoeren/python-p2p-network/README.md

 1. Implement your p2p application by extending Node and NodeConnection classes
 2. Implement your p2p application with one callback function

-Two examples have been provided to show how both could be implemented: my_own_p2p_application_callback.py and my_own_p2p_application.py.
+Examples have been provided by the package.
+These files can be found in the examples directory.
 My preference is to extend the classes, so we could build on each other ideas in the future.

 ## Option 1: Implement your p2p application by extending Node and NodeConnection classes
 This option is preffered and gives the most flexibility.
 To implement your p2p network application, you could also extend the classes Node and/or NodeConnection.
 At least you need to extend the class Node with your own implementation.
 To implement the application specific functionality, you override the methods that represent the events.
 You are able to create different classes and methods to provide the code to implement the application protocol and functionality.
 While more files are involved an example is given by the next sections.

-### Extending class Node
+### Extend class Node
 Extending the class Node is easy.
 Make sure you override at least all the events.
 Whenever, you extend the class, it is not possible to use the callback function anymore.
 See the example below.
+You can also check the file examples/MyOwnPeer2PeerNode.py.

 ````python
 from p2pnetwork.node import Node